the-road-to-learn-react/the-road-to-learn-react/manuscript/deployChapter.md

 heroku open
 ~~~~~~~~

 That's it.
-I hope your app is up and running now.
+I hope your application is up and running now.
 If you run into problems you can check the following resources:

 * [Deploying React with Zero Configuration](https://blog.heroku.com/deploying-react-with-zero-configuration)
 * [Heroku Buildpack for create-react-app](https://github.com/mars/create-react-app-buildpack)